DworkinLab/Bio720/R_exercises/R_ClassExercise_1_answers.md

 ## [1] "gene1"    "gene2"    "gene3"    "genotype" "day"
 ```

-We can also have objects that have different lengths within the list
+We can also have objects that have different lengths within the list:

 ```r